 7 Travel Tips to make your budget work for you while you’re on the road

-If you’ve ever spoken to WE CEO Sarah Riegelhuth (or follow her on Instagram!) you know that she lives and breathes travel.
+If you’ve ever spoken to our Co-founder Sarah Riegelhuth (or follow her on Instagram!) you know that she lives and breathes travel.

 Our fave nomad shares some of her recent travel experiences and how to actually afford to live the traveller life.